- About CDI

 - A collection of racing-related data, totalisator and telecommunication companies that support CDI’s sports and gaming operations.

-CDI now employs more than 4,500 people and maintains physical operations in ten states: California, Florida, Georgia, Illinois, Kentucky, Louisiana, Maine, Mississippi, New York, and Ohio.
+CDI now employs more than 5,000 people and maintains physical operations in eleven states: California, Florida, Georgia, Illinois, Kentucky, Louisiana, Maine, Mississippi, New York, Ohio, and Washington.

 Growth Through Diversification